open-quantum-safe/liboqs/oqsbuilder/README.md

 **Progress**:
 - ✅ clone remote repository
 - ✅ apply patches
-- ⚠️ move source file from upstream into `liboqs/src`
+- 🚧 move source file from upstream into `liboqs/src`
+    - 🚧 ML-KEM
 - ⚠️ render `CMakeLists.txt` and other build files
 - ⚠️ figure out how to check feature parity with `copy_from_upstream.py`